Passenger plane crash kills 21 in Kazakhstan

 It was the second fatal plane crash in the former Soviet republic in just a over a month.

-Visibility at Kyzyl Tu was only about 20 to 30 metres (yards), and much of the area around Almaty was veiled in fog when the plane crashed at around 1 p.m.
-(0700 GMT).
+Visibility at Kyzyl Tu was only about 20 to 30 meters (yards), and much of the area around Almaty was veiled in fog when the plane crashed at around 1 p.m.
+(2 a.m.
+ET).

 “The preliminary cause of the accident is bad weather,” Deputy Almaty Mayor Maulen Mukashev told reporters.
 “Not a single part of the plane was left intact after it came down.”